upkie/upkie/docs/sensors.md

 ## Inertial measurement unit

-The inertial measurement unit (IMU) mounted on the [pi3hat](https://mjbots.com/products/mjbots-pi3hat-r4-5) produces the following measurements with respect to the attitude reference system (ARS) frame:
+The inertial measurement unit (IMU) mounted on the [pi3hat](https://mjbots.com/products/mjbots-pi3hat-r4-5) combines the following sensors and their corresponding measurements:

+- **Accelerometer:** linear acceleration of the IMU frame minus gravity
+- **Gyroscope:** body angular velocity of the IMU frame (that is, from the IMU frame to the ARS frame, expressed in the IMU frame) with bias

+These raw measurements are converted onboard by an unscented Kalman filter (based on a standard quasi-static assumption) that outputs observed quantities with respect to an attitude reference system (ARS) frame:

 - Linear acceleration of the IMU frame in the IMU frame
-- Body angular velocity of the IMU frame (that is, from the IMU frame to the ARS frame, expressed in the IMU frame)
+- Body angular velocity of the IMU frame, after bias reduction
 - Orientation of the IMU frame in the ARS frame

-These measurements are exposed by the spine in ``observation["imu"]``.
-Check out [Observations](\ref observations) for details.
+These observations are exposed by the spine in ``observation["imu"]``.
+Check out [ImuData](\ref upkie::cpp::actuation::ImuData) and [Observations](\ref observations) for more details.

 ## Actuators